-Greater Omaha WorkLab (GrOW) is the newest operating member in the Worklab Innovations national nonprofit network that brings together businesses and community resources to enact new ideas and spread solutions with the power to improve the lives of America’s frontline workers.
+Greater Omaha WorkLab (GrOW) is an operating member in Worklife Partnership, a national nonprofit network that brings together businesses and community resources to enact new ideas and spread solutions with the power to improve the lives of America’s frontline workers.

 Our vision is to help employers across the U.S. collaborate with their local communities to invest in their workforces, resulting in better jobs and inclusive economic growth.